-Keep checking our website, medicare.fcso.com, for details and newly scheduled educational events (teleconferences, webcasts, etc.) or call the First Coast Provider Education Registration Hotline at 1-904-791-8103 to learn more about the about our newest training opportunities for providers.
+Keep checking our website for details and newly scheduled educational events (teleconferences, webcasts, etc.).

 Never miss a training opportunity

 If you or your colleagues were unable to attend one of our past Medicare educational webcasts, you still have the opportunity to learn about the topics covered during the training session.
 Visit the First Coast Medicare training website, download the recording of the event, and listen to the webcast when you have the time.